4neesh/DevBlog/src/blogInProgress/052_JavaEngine.md

 <h4>Java - a 30 year old language</h4>
 <p>
 Java programming language is one of the most popular programming languages in the world that is prevalent across industries and careers.
-You can gather an idea of how diverse and important Java has been in shaping peoples lives by searching upon the hashtag #movedByJava with social media platforms such as Twitter.
+You can gather an idea of how diverse and important Java has been in shaping peoples lives by searching upon the hashtag #movedByJava on social media platforms such as Twitter.
 </p>
 <p>
 Until recently, Java had remained as one the two most highly used languages on GitHub since 2012; it has since been overtaken by the languages Python and JavaScript.